Zafar Iqbal (actor): Career

 After the Bangladesh Liberation War, Iqbal started acting regularly from the mid-1970s.
 He acted in films including Shurjo Shongram, its sequel Shurjo Grahan, Mastan (1975), Bedin, Chor, Ongshidar, Noyoner Alo (1984), Ashirbad, Abishkar, Morjada, Chobol, Shikar, Jogajog, Premik, Shondhi, Akorshon, Obodan, Miss Lanka, Doshi, Shahosh, Gorjon, Kabin, Chorer Bou, Usila, Srodhdha, Shajano Bagan, Bondhu Amar, Lawarish, MohaShotru and Lokhkhir Shongshar.
 He co-starred with actress Bobita in more than 30 films.

 In the mid-1980s, Iqbal released a solo album.
 He died of liver failure in 1991.

-Personal life
+Personal life and death

 Iqbal was married to Sonia.
 Together they had two sons, Shadab and Zain.
+The eminent singer died on 6 January 1992, due to cancer.